FalseAscension/ECRs-Things/README.md

 * Socials - a block which shows social media icons in a row.
 * Events List - display a list of ecr-event posts.

-** Custom Post Types **
+**Custom Post Types**

 * Event - Speaks for itself.
-Uses event-details block to store start date*time, end date&time, location, postcode of an event.
+Uses event-details block to store start date&time, end date&time, location, postcode of an event.

-** Dependencies **
+**Dependencies**

-This plugin relies on the Timber Library: (https://wordpress.org/plugins/timber-library/)[https://wordpress.org/plugins/timber-library/]
+This plugin relies on the Timber Library: https://wordpress.org/plugins/timber-library/

 This plugin also makes some assumptions on where files in your theme are stored.
 Good luck lol.
 (WIP)